licensee/licensee/docs/CONTRIBUTING.md

 **If you find a security vulnerability, do not open an issue.
 Please email ben@balter.com instead.**

+## How to suggest a feature or enhancement

+If you find yourself wishing for a feature that doesn't exist in Licensee, you are probably not alone.
+There are bound to be others out there with similar needs.
+Many of the features that Licensee has today have been added because our users saw the need.

+Feature requests are welcome.
+But take a moment to find out whether your idea fits with the scope and goals of the project.
+It's up to you to make a strong case to convince the project's developers of the merits of this feature.
+Please provide as much detail and context as possible, including describing the problem you're trying to solve.

+[Open an issue](https://github.com/benbalter/licensee/issues/new) which describes the feature you would like to see, why you want it, how it should work, etc.

 ## Reporting an improperly detected license

 Licensee is an open source project used by hosted services like GitHub and GitLab which often  detect licenses using prior versions of Licensee and cache the result.

-If you'd like to report that a license is improperly detected by a hosted service, please contact [GitHub support](https://github.com/contact) or [GitLab support](https://about.gitlab.com/getting-help/) directly.
+If you&#39;d like to report that a license is improperly detected by a hosted service, please contact [GitHub support](https://github.com/contact) or [GitLab support](https://about.gitlab.com/getting-help/) directly.

 To check if Licensee itself can properly detect a license, please: